DecisionNerd/literature-review-ai-agents/README.md

 # literature-review-ai-agents

-A Literature Review of Artificial Intelligence Assistant Human Labor Augmentation and Extension and Autonomous Agents as a Human Labor Alternative
+Human-AI Collaboration versus Automation: A Systematic Review of Enterprise AI Assistants and Agents